-The Physical Therapist Assistant (PTA) Program is a selective admission, two-year Associate of Applied Science degree program.
+Our Physical Therapist Assistant (PTA) Program is a selective admission, 2-year Associate of Applied Science degree program.

-The program curriculum consists of five consecutive semesters and begins in the fall semester each year.
-During the second half of the program, students attend clinical rotations at participating physical therapy facilities, hospitals, and nursing homes.
+The program curriculum consists of 5 consecutive semesters and begins in the fall semester each year.
+During the second half of the program, you attend clinical rotations at participating physical therapy facilities, hospitals and nursing homes.

 PTA courses, including clinical courses, are offered only during the daytime hours.
-One semester of Saturday classes is also required.
+One semester of Saturday classes may be required.
 Weekend classes or clinicals may be required.

 The licensed physical therapist assistant must work under the direction and supervision of a licensed physical therapist.
 The assistant's general function is to: